Burgestrand/ruhue/README.md

 So far, mere documentations of my findings when sniffing the Hue.

+Additional resources I’ve found about the Hue so far:

+- Parts of the Hue API: http://rsmck.co.uk/hue — looks promising, but I cannot get the initial application registration to return anything else other than errors about my username and device type.
+I’ll have to delve deeper into this.

 ## API

 1. Numbers in sequence (1234…cdef) are in base 16.